-The safety of an adult at risk must not be compromised by using the escalation process (see Section 5, below).
+The safety of an adult at risk must not be compromised by using the escalation process (see Section 5, Escalation Process).
 In most cases it is expected that the matter will be resolved by partners escalating the matter with managers or supervisors the same day.
-If the matter is escalated to the South Tyneside Safeguarding Children and Adults Partnership (STSCAP) representative and finally to the STSCAP Manager, this process should still be completed and resolved the same day.
+If the matter is escalated to the South Tyneside Safeguarding Adults Board (SAB) representative and finally to the SAB Manager, this process should still be completed and resolved the same day.

 If the matter takes longer than a day to resolve, the reasons for this should be recorded with the agency escalating the matter.
 The manager for that agency must ensure that the safety of an adult at risk has not been compromised by the delay.

 It is expected that all issues will be resolved within a maximum of five working days

 If professionals are unable to reach agreement about the way forward in an individual case, their disagreement must be addressed by more senior staff.
 In most cases this will mean the first line managers within the relevant organisations.
 Records of discussions must be maintained by all agencies involved.
 The outcome of discussions and agreed actions should also be recorded.

 If the concern continues the line managers should, without delay, refer to a head of service or equivalent and further discussions should take place with appropriate agencies.
 In exceptional circumstances the meeting may involve the chair or vice chair of the Safeguarding Adults Board to discuss the situation involves all parties.